-The hackers can launch specially crafted attacks for the website in order to gain access or data from it.
+The hackers can launch specially crafted attacks for the website in order to gain access or data from it (Here's a resource that will navigate you through cyber security attacks).
 It is not possible for the conventional IPS/IDS and firewall devices to detect this traffic.
 The network devices are able to detect and deny the layer 3 traffic, but this request is genuine and is at layer 7.
 The website needs to be smart enough to filter the request.

 An underpaid employee, an employee on notice period, etc., are potentially disgruntled employees.
 They might try to cause damage to the website or DB before leaving.
 Ensure that these cases are dealt with care and the access rights are revoked right away if not necessary.